 Usually, it is associated with a traumatic experience.
 Often this experience happens in the early years of life.
 For example, a child who has faced extreme forms of abuse is likely to end up as a victim of toxic shame.
 This abuse can include anything like rape, molestation, incest, etc. Occasionally, it is also caused due to bullying by peers, scolding by teachers or your boss at work.
 The individual usually faces repeated rejections.

-4 Tips to Heal from Toxic Shame
+How to Heal Toxic Shame